compose-generator/ccom/README.md

 -   `.`
 -   `"`
 -   `{` / `}`

-## Work process
-The first thing CCom does, is to analyze the input and determine, whether it is a single condition or a source file.
-Depending on that, the CLI interface will call the main compiler with `--mode="single"` or `--mode="file"`.

-### Source file
-CCom takes the whole file and feeds it into the interpreter, starting with the `CONTENT` grammar node.

-### Single condition
-CCom feeds the condition into the interpreter, starting by the `STMT_LST` grammar node.

-## Usage
-*To be extended...*

 ## Contribute otherwise to the project
 If you want to contribute to this project, please ensure you comply with the contribution guidelines.